Our commitment to accessibility

 Most of our venues have hearing loops, are wheelchair accessible and have accessible toilets and carparks.
 Each year we work with representatives from Deaf and disabled communities and with the support of Arts Access Aotearoa, to make the festival more accessible.
 This includes providing audio description, NZSL interpretation and relaxed performances.

-Accessible booking forms will be available on this page soon.
-If you need support with your accessible tickets, please contact Hannah:
+If you need support with your Access Tickets please contact Hannah:

 Email: access@aaf.co.nz